EG-ResearchAndDevelopment/code_standards/00_on_boarding_laptop.md

 2. Move all the paths to the top as seen on the picture above.

-3. Add additional rights to your C:\Programi\anaconda folder (Right-click on the folder > properties > security tab) read/write and change/execute - the ones under full contol
+3. Edit the `C:\Programi\anaconda` folder permissions.
+Right-click the folder and select properties > security, then click on the "Edit" button.
+In the new window select the "Users (EGxxxxNB\Users)" group.
+Finally, allow the following options: Modify, Read & execute, List folder contents, Read, Write.

-4. Open C:\Programi\anaconda folder in your vscode and in etc > conda create 'condarc' file which serves as a global configuration file for your computer.
-Paste the following files into the file:
+4. Open VSCode in `C:\Programi\anaconda\etc\conda`.
+Create a new file named `condarc` (no file type).
+It serves as a global configuration file for your computer.
+Paste the following text into the file and hit save:

 ```
 channels: